 Yes.
 Since we practice in the area of elder law, some of our clients are unable to come to our offices.
 If you need an attorney to visit you at your residence, please call our office to see whether or not that can be arranged.

 Yes.
-Both Cynthia Letsch and Zachary Engstrom have extensive experience speaking on a variety of topics.
+Cynthia Letsch has extensive experience speaking on a variety of topics.
 Please call the community outreach coordinator to make arrangements.

 It depends on your situation.
 If you intend to leave your assets to real live adults (as opposed to a trust or charity) then we usually recommend avoiding probate.
 So, if you have a probate trigger (see the section on Probate) then you may want a revocable living trust, instead.
 If you have a young family and plan to leave everything to your spouse if s/he survives you, or else to a trust you have set up for your children, them maybe a Last Will and Testament is a proper planning tool.
 We will not be able to know for sure until we know more about your situation.